eprover/eprover/README.md

 of IntMap that is implemented with a tree of arrays containing key/value pairs.

-To adjust the Arraysize either change the `NUMMARRTREEVALUES` variable in `Makefile.vars` or set it in `BASICS/clb_numarrtrees.h` directly.
+To adjust the Arraysize either change the `NUMARRTREEVALUES` variable in `Makefile.vars` or set it in `BASICS/clb_numarrtrees.h` directly.

 Benchmarking to compare different array sizes for the datastructure